Biochar Immersion: Red Dot Ranch, Pescadero

 About ProgramEarth

-Program Earth 501(c)(3) champions the next generation of developers to build talent, foster networks, and expand industry commitment to holistic climate solutions, innovating environmental stewardship and corporate sustainability.
+Program Earth 501(c)(3) supports the next generation of developers by building talent, fostering networks, and expanding industry commitment to holistic climate solutions, advancing environmental stewardship and corporate sustainability.
 They do this by supporting the tech behind climate projects that empower local communities while making a global impact.

 Our Advisors

-We are grateful to be guided by the Association of Ramaytush as our educational tribal advisor.
-Sara Moncada of the Association of Ramaytush serves on the advisory board of Red Dot Ranch.
+We are grateful to be guided by the Association of Ramaytush Ohlone (ARO).
+Sara Moncada is the Director of Native Ecology of ARO and also serves on the Red Dot Ranch advisory board.

 What to Wear/Bring